JuanOriana/BD2-TP/README.md

 # BD2-TP

-A simple API + SPA page combo that servers as an URL shortener like bit.ly.
+A simple API + SPA page combo that servers as an URL shortener.
 Its includes authentication, admin panel, user-plan control, and much more.

 ## Set Up
 To get the API running, you need MongoDB and Redis instances running.
 You can set them up very quickly using docker by executing the following command inside the